National Pledge (Singapore)

 An animated display at the National Museum of Singapore featuring a portion of the National Pledge.
 The remainder of the Pledge, which does not appear in the photograph, is "... so as to achieve happiness, prosperity and progress for our nation".

 The National Pledge is an oath of allegiance to the Republic of Singapore.
 It is commonly recited by Singaporeans in unison at public events, especially in schools, in the Singapore Armed Forces and during the National Day Parade.

 Origin

-The National Pledge was written by Sinnathamby Rajaratnam in 1966 shortly after Singapore's independence.
+The National Pledge was written by S. Rajaratnam in 1966 shortly after Singapore's independence.
 Rajaratnam revealed that the dream was to build "a Singapore we are proud of".
 He believed that language, race and religion were divisive factors, but the Pledge emphasises that these differences can be overcome if Singaporeans cared enough about their country.
 The draft text was handed to the then Prime Minister Lee Kuan Yew, who polished the text before submitting it to the Cabinet.
 The finalised pledge was first recited on 24 August 1966 by students of all state schools.